perghosh/jsTableData/README.md

 # jsTableData - JavaScript table framework

-jsTableData is a JavaScript table library is designed to manage and render table data as flexible as possible.
+jsTableData is a JavaScript table library designed to manage and render table data as flexible as possible.

 ### How
 Most components that manages table data, mix design and data.
 And that makes them a lot harder to customize.